Low-Tracking Home: Mats, High-Sided Boxes, and Paw Care for Cleaner Floors

 • High-sided box with a low, comfortable entry.

-• Litter depth steady at 7–8 cm; rake to level after scooping.
+• Litter depth steady around 7–8 cm; rake to level after scooping.

 • Mini paw-fur trims; quick wipes after play or meals.

-• Runway mats for narrow halls; avoid slamming doors and loud appliances.
+• Runway mats for narrow halls; reduce bolt-triggers (doors, loud appliances).

 FAQ